 As it turns out, the top producer was looking to hire someone part-time to help out his assistant with their day-to-day tasks.

-My senior year, I was hired to work 8 a.m. – noon, Monday, Wednesday, and Friday (most of my classes were on Tuesday and Thursdays), and then I would also work at my mall job in the evenings and weekends.
+In my senior year, I was hired to work 8 a.m. – noon, Monday, Wednesday, and Friday (most of my classes were on Tuesdays and Thursdays), and then I would also work at my mall job in the evenings and weekends.

 That’s when it started to happen.